 MEC supports the local suppliers and retailers with training and startup capital.
 Local suppliers are part of the economic fabric of the community.

 Microentrepreneurs do not have to worry that their clean energy product will break.
-If a product breaks they can bring it to their local microfinance group leader to access after sales support.
+If a product breaks, they can bring it to their local financial inclusion group leader to access after-sales support.

-Typical MFIs are able to reach several hundred thousand clients with clean energy within 5 years of joining the MEC program.
+Typical partner institutions are able to reach several hundred thousand clients with clean energy within five years of joining the MEC program.